History of Dominican Republic in Timeline

 In 2019, the Dominican Republic was ranked 87th in the Global Innovation Index.

-In 2020, Ceylin del Carmen Alvarado, representing the Dominican Republic, won both the World and European Cyclo-cross championships.
+In 2020, Ceylin del Carmen Alvarado, from Dominican Republic, won the World and European Cyclo-cross championship.

 2020: Luis Abinader wins election